23 April 2025

 Elisabeth Moss on the final season of The Handmaid’s Tale

-The first five episodes of the final season of The Handmaid’s Tale are now streaming first on Showmax, with new episodes coming every Wednesday, express from the US.
+The first five episodes of the sixth and final season of The Handmaid’s Tale are now streaming first on Showmax, with new episodes coming every Wednesday, express from the US.

 Since the first five seasons won 15 Emmys, Season 6 is one of the most anticipated TV shows of 2025.
 The season has not disappointed, with a 88% critics’ rating on Rotten Tomatoes and MSNBC calling it “more relevant than ever.”